MicrosoftDocs/customer-insights/ci-docs/review-unification.md

 ## Review the results of data unification

-After unification, the **Data** > **Unify** page shows the number of unified customer profiles.
+After unification, the **Data** > **Unify** page shows the number of unified customer profiles (or account profiles for B-to-B).
 The results of each step in the unification process display on each tile.
 For example, **Source fields** shows the number of mapped attributes (fields) and **Duplicate records** shows the number of duplicate records found.

 :::image type="content" source="media/m3_unified.png" alt-text="Screenshot of the Data Unify page after data is unified.":::